 - Females who experienced reproductive coercion had four times the odds of also experiencing other forms of relationship abuse.

 - Females exposed to both relationship abuse and reproductive coercion were more likely to have a sexual partner who is five or more years older.

-Additional researchers on the study are Amber Hill, Elizabeth Miller and Kelley Jones, from UPMC Children’s Hospital of Pittsburgh; Daniel Tancredi, from University of California Davis School of Medicine; and Jay Silverman, from University of California San Diego School of Medicine.
+Additional researchers on the study are Amber Hill, Elizabeth Miller, and Kelley Jones, from UPMC Children’s Hospital of Pittsburgh; Daniel Tancredi, from the University of California Davis School of Medicine; and Jay Silverman, from the University of California San Diego School of Medicine.

 The study was funded by the National Institute of Justice and the National Center for Advancing Translational Sciences.